nicksnlp/arthunt/README.md

 3. Wildcard + Relevance Search (activated automatically if the query contains "\*")
 4. Wildcard + Boolean Search (activated automatically if the query contains "\*" + logic operator)

 In this version lemmatisation is applied to search modes 1 and 3.
+Exact search is performed on queries containing Boolean operators.

 Also, in this updated version, a preprocessing of queries has been added.
 It effectively activates search when receiving queries like: "and cat", as well as removes unknown words from the query, including in those with "*".
 This is displayed in the output.